sujay000/To-do-list/README.md

 # To-do-list
 A To-do-list using React

- To add - simply click on the add button, To delete - click on the note
+ To add - simply click on the add button
+ To delete - click on the note it will get deleted